LordOfPolls/georust/README.md

 ## Features

-- Calculate the haversine distance between two locations
+* Calculate the haversine distance between two locations
-- Get the nearest postcode to a location
+* Get the nearest postcode to a location
-- Get the location of a postcode
+* Get the location of a postcode
-- Get all postcodes within a certain radius of a location
+* Get all postcodes within a certain radius of a location
+* Get the nearest place to a location
+* Get the location of a place
+* Get all places within a certain radius of a location
+* Get all PostalData structs within a certain radius of a location

 ## Configuration